 Winter Wear Although San Diego has mild winters, parents should plan ahead by purchasing the appropriate GPA winter wear for their student.
-Jackets, sweatshirts, sweaters and windshirts must be solid blue with the GPA embroidered logo and cannot have a hood.
+Jackets and cardigans must be solid blue with the GPA embroidered logo and cannot have a hood.
 A uniform shirt must be worn underneath any outer garments.
 All outerwear must be part of the GPA-approved items.